papaya0712/quantybt/README.md

 # QuantyBT 🪐

-**A lightweight framework for quantitative backtesting and portfolio research, based on [vectorbt](https://github.com/polakowo/vectorbt).
+**A framework for quantitative backtesting and portfolio optimization, based on [vectorbt](https://github.com/polakowo/vectorbt).
 Focused on statistical robustness, modularity, and seamless integration of strategies, models, and crypto-native data.**
 ---

 ## Current Models